codeactual/ec2metaproxy/README.md

 to use.
 Therefore, the proxy does not work for containers that do not use the container network bridge (for example, containers using "host" networking).

+# Fork Notes

+Goals of this https://github.com/dump247/ec2metaproxy fork:

+- Adopt a different way to map containers to the roles they assume:
+  - Store the mapping (and other settings) in a JSON config file.
+  - Map free-form aliases to role ARNs in the config file.
+  - Use docker's built-in [labels](https://docs.docker.com/search/?q=container+labels) to store the aliases.
+- Reduce dependencies in favor of `log`, `flag`, and the official docker client package.
+- Refactor most of the project into its `proxy` package where `main()` is just a client.
+- Reduce `panic` use to only `rand.Read` errors on `proxy` package `init()`.
+- Remove `flynn` support since I cannot regularly test/maintain correctness.
+- Add optional HTTP request/response logs.

 # Setup

 ## Host